ligato/docs/docs/user-guide/concepts.md

 - protobuf message (`proto.Message`)
 - name template (optional)

-A single protobuf message represents a single model.

 ### Model Specification

 The model specification (spec) describes the model using the module, version and type fields:

 - `module` -  groups models belonging to the same configuration entity.
-For example, models for VPP configuration have a vpp module, and models for Linux configuration have a linux module
+For example, VPP configuration models have a VPP module; Linux configuration models have a Linux module.
 - `version` - current version of the vpp-agent API.
 This value changes upon release of a new version.
 - `type` - keyword describing the given model (e.g. interfaces, bridge-domains, etc.)

-These three parts are used to generate a model prefix.
-The model prefix is part of a key, which uses the following format:
+These three parts form a `model spec` like so.
 ```
 config/<module>/<version>/<type>/
 ```

+Note that a specific identifier can be appended to the end of the model prefix.
+This enables users and applications to hone in on the specific configuration item to work with.

-Here is the key for a [VPP interface][vpp-keys]:
+Here is the complete key (explained below) for a [VPP interface][vpp-keys]:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
-Inside that key is the model prefix of `../vpp/v2/interfaces` where:
+Inside that key is the model spec of `../vpp/v2/interfaces` where:
 ```
 Module = vpp
 version = v2
 type = interfaces
 ```

 An example of this key in action was shown in [section 5.1 of the Quickstart Guide][quickstart-guide-51-keys].
-A VPP loopback interface with the value of an IP address was inserted into an etcd KV data store.
+A VPP loopback interface with the value of an IP address is inserted into an etcd KV data store.

 ```
 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \